Uljin–Samcheok Landings: Blue House raid and the USS Pueblo incident (1968)

-In 1966–67, Kim Il-sung grew increasingly impatient as his unconventional tactics along the DMZ continued to fail in severing the U.S. and South Korea alliance.
+In 1966–67, Kim grew increasingly impatient as his unconventional tactics along the DMZ continued to fail in severing the U.S. and South Korea alliance.
 Bonesteel and Park seemed to be working closer than ever before, showing signs of developing a capable counter-insurgency plan coordinated with information gathered from failed DPRK attacks.
-As time began to slip, the DPRK made two bold moves on January in 1968, using the highly coveted 124th and 283rd army units who had finished training, as well as other highly trained sea forces.
+As time began to slip, the DPRK made two bold moves on January in 1968.

-First, Kim Il-sung ordered a band of DPRK commandos to assassinate President Park at the Blue House.
+First, Kim ordered a band of DPRK commandos to assassinate Park at the Blue House.
 By doing so, he hoped to agitate the South Korean people to rise up against their government and the "American imperialists."
 On the evening of the 17th, they penetrated into the U.S. 2nd Infantry Division sector disguised in ROK army uniforms.
 For two days and nights, they moved in stealth towards Seoul, but made the mistake of trying to indoctrinate villagers on the 19th, who later notified authorities.
 The commandos were eventually halted by a police contingent just 800 meters from the presidential house, which prompted a nationwide manhunt.
-Although the intruders were caught, the incident succeeded in undermining national security, leading to the creation of Unit 684, composed of petty criminals and unemployed youths, whose mission was to assassinate Kim Il-sung; however, this attempt did not proceed, as South Korea eventually decided to pursue a peaceful approach.
 The Blue House raid also coincided with the capture of 82 crew members aboard the USS Pueblo (January 23) by disguised North Korean patrol boats.
-Bonesteel was compelled to worry about the crew, although he had previously warned them to be careful of escalations by the DPRK.